jamesallison/mondoweb/README.md

 # MondoWeb
-### An online banking client built on the Mondo API
+### An online banking client built on the Monzo API

-Hoping to release this open source Mondo online banking client once Mondo becomes more publicly available.
+Hoping to release this open source Monzo online banking client once Monzo becomes more publicly available.
 For now, you may host this on your own webserver.

 ## Features
 - Three-legged OAuth support